Find your next read...

-Kevin Kwan is the author of the international bestsellers Crazy Rich Asians, now a major motion picture, and China Rich Girlfriend.
+Kevin Kwan is the author of the international bestsellers Crazy Rich Asians, now a major motion picture, China Rich Girlfriend and Rich People Problems.
 Born in Singapore, he has called New York's West Village home since 1995.

 Oliver Stone has won numerous Academy Awards for his work on such iconic films as Platoon, Wall Street, JFK, Born on the Fourth of July, Natural Born Killers, Salavador and W. Peter Kuznick is a Professor of History and the director of the award-winning Nuclear Studies Institute at American University and is currently serving his third term as distinguished lecturer with the Organisation of American Historians.
 He has written extensively about science and politics, nuclear history and Cold War culture.

-Maria Kuzniar spent six years living in Spain, teaching English and travelling the world, which inspired her debut novel The Girl with Two Shadows.
+Maria Kuzniar spent six years living in Spain, teaching English and travelling the world, which inspired her debut novel The Ship of Shadows.
 Now she lives in Nottingham with her husband, where she reads and writes as much as she can and bookstagrams at @cosyreads.
 She is always planning her next adventure.

 Chris Kuzneski is the international bestselling author of six novels - The Secret Crown, The Prophecy, The Lost Throne, Sword of God, Sign of the Cross and The Plantation.
 His thrillers have been published in over twenty languages and are sold in more than forty countries.
 Chris grew up in Pennsylvania and currently lives on the Gulf Coast of Florida.